Heller’s 2nd Amendment

 Read More

-For gun control’s lawyers to argue the Amendment’s meaning without addressing its full text was dereliction enough.
-So too was not presenting the Heller Court an opportunity to address the prevailing state right.
+For control advocates to argue the amendment’s meaning without addressing its full text was dereliction enough.
+So too was not presenting the Heller Court any opportunity to address the prevailing state right.

 But the half-baked “right to militia service” argument deserved closer scrutiny before being adopted as the entire legal strategy the last two decades.
-The inability to cite a single case to support it—despite centuries of legal precedent under the militia system before the Amendment, and two centuries after—should have counseled against it.
-Simple research revealing it had been repudiated (along with its purported “right to jury service” analogy) should have prevented it from being attempted.
+The inability to cite a single case to support it — despite centuries of precedent under the militia system before and after the amendment — should have counseled against it.
+A modicum of legal research revealing it had been repudiated (with its purported “right to jury service” analogy) should have prevented it from ever being attempted.

 The argument was never legally colorable, only wishful thinking.

-A self-defeating legal strategy not to challenge Heller has only perpetuated its deadly effects in homes across America, and enabled its steady extension to the streets.
+A misguided legal strategy not to challenge Heller has only perpetuated its deadly effects in American homes, enabled its extension to the streets, and threatens to soon allow AR-15s on every street corner in America.

 Read More

-The opportunity for challenging Heller has been there for a decade, closed by gun control’s calculation and fear that doing so might result in something worse.
-One wonders what could be worse than Heller fueling an ever-worsening epidemic—one that gun control invited, allowed to grow, and chose to ignore.
+The opportunity for challenging Heller has been there for two decades, closed by gun control’s calculation and fear that doing so might result in something worse.
+One wonders what could be worse than Heller’s fueling a gun epidemic — one control advocates invited by arguing an individual right, allowed to grow, and choose to ignore even after it became a health crisis.

-Its fatal miscalculations, fearfulness, and failure to correct its untenable legal strategy, make even less sense as the federal courts and soon the Supreme Court take up public carry, accelerating the epidemic.
+Gun control’s fatal miscalculations and failure to correct its untenable legal strategy make even less sense as the courts and soon the Supreme Court, take up assault rifles, which will only accelerate the crisis.

-Rather than continue to act out of miscalculation and fear, now is the time for a pivot to challenge Heller.
-Gun control, and the nation, should be winning these legal battles and the war, returning to legislatures policy choices Heller took “off the table.”
-Nothing in the Amendment prevents legislative restrictions on guns, subjecting guns to product liability and research, or owners to training, licensing, and insurance.
-Nothing prevents restoring public safety, and the domestic tranquility promised in the Constitution.
+More inaction from miscalculation and fear is no answer — it’s time to pivot and finally challenge Heller.
+Control advocates should be winning these legal battles, returning to legislatures choices Heller took “off the table.”
+Nothing in the 2nd Amendment prevents reasonable limits on guns, subjecting guns to product liability and research, or owners to training, licensing, and insurance.
+Nothing prevents restoring common sense, public safety, and the domestic tranquility promised in the Constitution.

-A self-defeating public relations strategy is summed up by gun control’s message that people should overlook the fact gun violence is worsening because “we are winning.”
+A self-defeating public relations strategy is summed up by the messaging of gun control — now watered down to “gun safety” — that supporters should overlook the fact gun violence is worsening because “we are winning.”

-So too are its messages—“The 2nd Amendment isn’t the problem” and “Keep the 2nd Amendment and strengthen gun laws”—which ignore the elephant in the room.
-As Justice Stevens recognized in urging Heller be overturned, the marginal reforms it allows are “no cure” for the worsening epidemic.
+So too are “gun safety’s” messages — “The 2nd Amendment isn’t the problem” and “Keep the 2nd Amendment and strengthen gun laws” — which ignore the elephant in the room.
+As Justice Stevens recognized in urging Heller be overturned, any marginal reforms it allows are “no cure” for the epidemic.

 Read More

-The insistence that the Amendment under Heller isn’t the problem ignores human nature.
-Law-abiding citizens possessing lawful weapons—who pass background checks and raise no red flags—too often engage in impulsive behavior when empowered by guns.
-Justice Breyer cited that simple truth in Heller, quoting a D.C. committee report that cited the American Journal of Psychiatry, noting “‘Most murders are committed by previously law-abiding citizens, in situations where spontaneous violence is generated by anger, passion or intoxication.’”
+“Gun safety’s” insistence that Heller s 2nd Amendment isn’t the problem simply ignores the problem – that law-abiding citizens allowed by Heller to possess lawful weapons too often engage in impulsive behavior while armed, as known throughout our history.
+Justice Breyer repeated that simple truth in Heller, quoting the American Journal of Psychiatry: “‘Most murders are committed by previously law-abiding citizens, in situations where spontaneous violence is generated by anger, passion or intoxication.’”

 Testimonials, and common sense, bear out that truth.
 As one op-ed, “I’m a veteran who was suicidal.
 It’s a good thing I didn’t have a gun” (Wash.
-Post, Sept.
-23, 2020), attests: “Alcohol and guns are a dangerous, often lethal combination.
-Having access to a firearm also triples someone’s risk of death by suicide, and gun suicides are nearly always fatal, while non-firearm suicide attempts are not.”
+Post 9.23.20), attests: “Alcohol and guns are a dangerous, often lethal combination.
+Having access to a firearm triples someone’s risk of death by suicide, and gun suicides are nearly always fatal, while non-firearm suicide attempts are not.”
 Yet the writer, a member of Everytown for Gun Safety’s Veterans Advisory Council, “unequivocally support[s] the right to bear arms.”
-It’s that misguided belief that’s behind not just record suicides but skyrocketing domestic and street violence.
+It’s that misguided support that’s behind not just record suicides but skyrocketing gun violence.

-But Lichtman otherwise is right: gun control’s half-baked message can never win.
-Given the reality that most gun deaths happen when law-abiding citizens are under the influence—of anger, passion, or intoxication, whether by alcohol, drugs, or sense of empowerment in wielding a gun— it’s like saying “We support the right to drive drunk, but also support responsible drunk driving.”
+Otherwise Lichtman is right: “gun safety’s” half-baked message can never win.
+Given the reality that most gun deaths happen when law-abiding citizens are under the influence — of anger, passion, or intoxication, whether by alcohol, drugs, or aggrandized power from a gun — it’s like saying “We support the right to drive drunk, but also support responsible drunk driving.”
 The results are much the same.

-Self-defeating political pandering to a popular right to own guns, given the influence our leaders’ words carry, has helped turn the Constitution that promises “domestic Tranquility,” into a suicide pact.
+Self-defeating political pandering to a popular right to own guns, given the influence our leaders’ words carry, has helped turn the Constitution into a suicide pact.

 Read More

-Justice Jackson, who argued the Miller case as Solicitor General, later warned in another context, “if the Court does not temper its doctrinaire logic with a little practical wisdom, it will convert the Bill of Rights into a suicide pact.”
+Justice Robert Jackson, who argued the Miller case as solicitor general, later warned in another context, “if the Court does not temper its doctrinaire logic with a little practical wisdom, it will convert the Bill of Rights into a suicide pact.”

 It’s not just the Court.
-In a Washington Post op-ed, “The Second Amendment is being turned into a suicide pact,” Max Boot after the Parkland school massacre fixed blame on politicians, “primarily but not exclusively Republicans,” for “idolatrous worship of the Second Amendment,” and “continuing to insist there is no relationship” between guns and gun violence.
+After the Parkland massacre, Max Boot in “The 2nd Amendment is being turned into a suicide pact,” fixed blame on politicians, “primarily but not exclusively Republicans,” for “idolatrous worship” of the amendment, and “continuing to insist there is no relationship” between guns and gun violence.

-Weeks after the epidemic was declared, Senate Republicans pledged to block any Supreme Court nominee in Feb.
-2016, nine months before an election, Sen. Ted Cruz (R-TX) saying “we’re one justice away from the Second Amendment being written out” (referring to a right to guns newly found in Heller ).
-Three days before, an Uber driver in Kalamazoo killed 6 in the 42nd mass shooting already that year.
+Weeks after the epidemic was declared, Senate Republicans pledged to block any Court nominee nine months before the 2016 election, Sen. Ted Cruz (R-TX) explaining “we’re one justice away from the 2nd Amendment being written out” (referring to the right Heller wrote in).
+Three days before, an Uber driver in Kalamazoo killed 6 in the 42nd mass shooting early that year.
 Two days after, a rampaging Kansas driver left 4 dead, 18 wounded.
-Two days later, a Virginia man shot his wife and 3 police officers, miles from Capitol Hill.
+Two days later, a man shot his wife and 3 police officers, miles from Capitol Hill.

-Undeterred, Sen. Cruz then vowed to filibuster to protect this “long-cherished” right (ofeight years), which “even nonlawyers can’t miss,” unlike rights liberal courts “invent that are nowhere in the Constitution,” overlooking text himself.
-Unstated was Heller’s “judicial activism,” criticized by conservative Judge Wilkinson on the court where Cruz clerked, “creat[ing] a new blockbuster right not apparent to the Court for over two centuries,” much less nonlawyers.
+Undeterred, Cruz vowed to filibuster to protect this “long-cherished” right (of eight years), unlike rights liberal courts “invent that are nowhere in the Constitution,” overlooking that Heller, as criticized by conservative Judge Wilkinson on the court where Cruz clerked, “created a new blockbuster right not apparent to the Court for over two centuries.”
 Two days later, a Pittsburgh mass shooting left 6 dead, 3 wounded.
-The year before, Cruz declared the Amendment “serves as a fundamental check on government tyranny” (misciting Justice Story who stressed “the importance of a well regulated militia”), all but inciting individuals to armed revolt, as then occurred in Oregon over land-use fees.
+The year before, Cruz declared the amendment “serves as a fundamental check on government tyranny,” all but inciting individuals to armed revolt, as then occurred in Oregon over land-use fees.

-Even after gun violence hit home in 2017 at a Republican baseball practice, when a shooter with political grievances wounded House Majority Whip Steve Scalise (R-LA) and three others (followed hours later by another grievance shooting at a UPS facility that left four dead, over overtime), the GOP continued to deny a connection to guns.
-And Scalise still maintains he “will continue fighting to protect every citizen’s 2nd Amendment right to keep and bear arms.”
+Even after gun violence hit home at a GOP baseball practice in 2017, when a man with political grievances shot House Whip Steve Scalise (R-LA) and three others (followed hours later by a shooting over overtime at a UPS facility that left four dead), the GOP still denied any connection to guns.
+Scalise maintained he “will continue fighting to protect every citizen’s 2nd Amendment right to keep and bear arms.”

-Meanwhile a long list of Democrats headed by Presidents Clinton and Obama, and past nominee Hillary Clinton, have also peddled a constitutional right to guns, blind to how it undermines their efforts to stem gun violence.
-So does another Congressional shooting victim, former Rep. Gabby Giffords (D-AZ) and her Giffords Law Center to Prevent Gun Violence, along with other “gun safety” organizations.
+Meanwhile a long list of Democrats headed by Presidents Clinton, Obama, and Biden, have also peddled a constitutional right to guns, blind to how it undermines their efforts to stem gun violence.
+So does another congressional shooting victim, former Rep. Gabby Giffords (D-AZ) and her Giffords Law Center to Prevent Gun Violence, along with other “gun safety” organizations.

-The latest example is Sen. Chris Murphy (D-CT), a leading voice for confronting gun violence after the Sandy Hook Elementary massacre, whose 2020 book, The Violence Inside Us, reveals his “bombshell: I think Heller is basically correct.”
-He offers no real explanation, except to speculate “our founders likely believed in a common-law right for citizens to own guns,” a non-sequitur that doesn’t explain how a common-law right was elevated to a constitutional guarantee.
-His message that “America is not inescapably violent” and “we have the power to change” our polarized conversation, overlooks the real problem, Heller, and how political leaders enable it.
+So does Sen. Chris Murphy (D-CT), a leading voice against gun violence after the Sandy Hook massacre, whose book, The Violence Inside Us, revealed his “bombshell: I think Heller is basically correct.”
+He offered no real explanation, except to speculate “our founders likely believed in a common-law right for citizens to own guns,” a non-sequitur that doesn’t explain how a common-law right became a constitutional guarantee.
+His message that “America is not inescapably violent” and “we have the power to change” our polarized conversation, overlooks the real problem, Heller, and how political leaders perpetuate it.

-The result of a self-defeating strategy, message, and pandering has been tragedy and futility: a country trapped in a self-inflicted epidemic for which it has no answer.
+The result of a misguided legal strategy, self-defeating messaging, and pandering has been more tragedy and futility: a country trapped in a self-inflicted crisis for which the “gun safety” movement has no real answer.

 Heller can and must be overturned

 The real legacy of Heller is its intolerable effects on personal and public safety.
-Radically reshaping gun law by oversights and conjecture, Heller, extended to homes nationwide by McDonald and to public spaces last year by NYSRPA v.
-Bruen, is not just responsible for one tragic act of mayhem, but for turning America’s gun problem into a “Gun Epidemic.”
-Thanks to court decisions, America has become an abattoir of daily mass shootings, daily school shootings, and record gun violence, domestic attacks, and suicides, increasing year after year.
+Radically reshaping gun law through guesswork and oversights, Heller, extended nationwide and then to public spaces, is not just responsible for one tragic act of mayhem, but for turning America’s gun problem into a “Gun Epidemic” and now a “Public Health Crisis.”
+Thanks to Heller, which overturned, without addressing, the state right to arm militia, uniformly recognized in the 20th century — when there were no shooter drills in kindergarten — America has become an abattoir of daily mass shootings, daily school shootings, and record gun violence, whether suicides, domestic violence, road rage, or political violence.

-Not only was this “foreseeable” in Heller, courts throughout our history have known unchecked proliferation leads to impulsive, confrontational behavior with deadly results.
+Not only was this “foreseeable,” courts throughout our history have known unchecked proliferation leads to impulsive, confrontational behavior with deadly results.
 An 1832 treatise Heller cited condemned pistols that “frequently turned a quarrel into a bloody affray.”
 A decade later an Arkansas court rejected the idea the founders ever intended a private right “pregnant with such dangers.”
 In 1986, a unanimous Court by Justice Stevens recognized that a gun is “characteristically dangerous” and just “the display of a gun instills fear in the average citizen.”
 Even Malcolm, the historian Heller cited for its right, called it a “dangerous public freedom” which “for obvious reasons very few governments have ever been prepared to grant.”
-Our Constitution never did, until Heller rewrote it.
+Ours never did, until Heller, never really construing the 2nd Amendment, simply rewrote it.

 Read More

-• In 2012, days before the Sandy Hook massacre, Judge Posner for the 7th Circuit Court of Appeals, who has called Heller a “snow job,” was constrained to hold its right of self-defense “is as important outside the home as inside,” in Moore v.Madigan (7th Cir.
-2012).
-Quoting Heller that the Amendment “‘guarantees the individual right to possess and carry weapons in case of confrontation,’” which is not limited to the home, he noted “a Chicagoan is a good deal more likely to be attacked on a sidewalk … than in his apartment on the 35th floor of the Park Tower.”
+• In 2012, days before the Sandy Hook Elementary massacre, Judge Posner for the 7th Circuit, who has criticized Heller as a “snow job,” was constrained to hold its right of self-defense “is as important outside the home as inside,” in Moore v.Madigan (7th Cir.
+2012), noting “a Chicagoan is a good deal more likely to be attacked on a sidewalk … than in his apartment on the 35th floor of the Park Tower.”

 • In 2017 the D.C.
-Circuit, applying Heller’s core right of self-defense, gutted much of D.C.’s public carry law in Wrenn v.
+Circuit, applying Heller’s core right of self-defense, gutted D.C.’s public carry law, in Wrenn v.
 District of Columbia (D.C.
 Cir.
 2017).
-D.C.’s Attorney General declined to seek Supreme Court review, after gun control’s arguments resulted in Heller and McDonald, stating: “Public safety is [of] paramount concern” but “we must reckon with the fact that an adverse decision by the Supreme Court could have far-ranging negative effects not just on District residents, but on the country as a whole.”
+Declining to risk Supreme Court review after gun control’s prior losses in Heller and McDonald, D.C.’s attorney general explained: “Public safety is [of] paramount concern” but “we must reckon with the fact that an adverse decision by the Supreme Court could have far-ranging negative effects not just on District residents, but on the country as a whole.”

-• In 2022, the Supreme Court, in its first major 2nd Amendment case in over a decade, formally extended Heller from the home to the streets, making the gun epidemic worse.
+• In 2022, the Supreme Court in Bruen, its first major 2nd Amendment case in over a decade, formally extended Heller from the home to the streets, turning the gun epidemic into a health crisis.

 Overrule Heller, end the Gun Epidemic

-Chief Justice John Roberts has indicated “when this Court needs to say enough is enough.”
+Chief Justice Roberts has recognized “when this Court needs to say enough is enough.”
 This is one of those times.
-The Court has the duty, with its institutional authority at stake, to recognize it has not addressed the full 2nd Amendment, and to decide what the Constitution really means.
+The Court has the duty, with its institutional authority at stake, to recognize it has not addressed the full text and founding record, and still needs to decide what the 2nd Amendment means.

-And it is time for the country to heed Justice Stevens and see what is plain: Heller’s deadly role in turning our 2nd Amendment that protects state militias into a dangerous freedom.
-To end the worsening gun epidemic, we have to “overrule Heller ” — “the worst self-inflicted wound in the Court’s history.”
+It’s time to heed Justice Stevens: to end this epidemic, we have to “overrule Heller ” — “the worst self-inflicted wound in the Court’s history.”